CORONAVIRUS NWF - What's open & what's not? - A list of closures and what is still open

 – Seaside, a commercial area, will close March 21 at noon until April 30.
 Beginning Monday March 16, Seaside closed beach accesses in its commercial district.
 Effective immediately, all Spring event programming is suspended.

-– Navarre beaches, parks and the pier were OPEN as of March 17.
+– Navarre beaches, parks and the pier were closed as of March 21.

 – Florida State Parks: All events, activities, special event reservations, pavilion rentals and camping reservations have been canceled, but most parks will remain OPEN from 8 a.m. to 5 p.m.
 Beginning Friday, March 20, campgrounds and all overnight accommodations will be fully closed.